Orithyia (daughter of Erechtheus)

-In Greek mythology, Orithyia or Oreithyia (/ɒrɪˈθaɪ.ə/; Ancient Greek: Ὠρείθυια Ōreithuia; Latin: Ōrīthyia) was an Athenian princess who was raped by Boreas, the north wind, and gave birth to the twin Boreads, Zetes and Calaïs.
+In Greek mythology, Orithyia or Oreithyia (/ɒrɪˈθaɪ.ə/; Ὠρείθυια; Ōrīthyia; lit. 'mountain-raging' or 'mountain-rushing') was an Athenian princess who was raped by Boreas, the north wind, and gave birth to the twin Boreads, Zetes and Calaïs.

 Family

 Orithyia was the fifth daughter of King Erechtheus of Athens and his wife, Praxithea, daughter of Phrasimus and Diogeneia.
 She was sister to Cecrops, Pandorus, Metion, Protogeneia, Pandora, Procris, Creusa, and Chthonia.
 Her other possible siblings were Merope, Orneus, Thespius, Eupalamus and Sicyon.

 Orithyia gave Boreas two daughters, Chione and Cleopatra (the wife of Phineus) and two sons, Calais and Zetes, both known as the Boreads.
 These sons grew wings like their father and joined the Argonauts in the quest for the Golden Fleece.